syncfusion-content/javascript-docs/js/Diagram/Connector.md

 Bezier segments are used to create curve segments and the curves are configurable either with the control points or with vectors.

-To create a bezier segment, the `type` property of segment is set as "bezier".
+To create a bezier segment, the `segment.type` is set as `bezier`.
 The following code example illustrates how to create a default Bezier segment.

 {% highlight js %}